 While vitamins and supplements seem like the easiest answer to getting these nutrients back on track, adopting a healthy diet is the best plan.

 Nutrition and addiction recovery are long-term issues that need to be addressed daily, so eating well (every day) is the right approach to healing the damaged body.
-The idea of adhering to a healthy diet, during or directly after completing an addiction treatment program, might not sound like fun to some recovering addicts/alcoholics because it’s common for people to crave sugar and carbohydrates, as well as comfort through eating what sounds and tastes good to them.
-Adopting a new lifestyle takes time and effort, and the most important and immediate thing is sobriety itself.
-Making small changes can be helpful at first, while a person gets more clean time under their belt.
+The idea of adhering to a healthy diet, during or directly after completing an addiction treatment program, might not sound like fun because it’s common for people in recovery to crave sugar and carbohydrates.
+Adopting a new lifestyle takes time and effort, and the most important and immediate goal is sobriety itself.
+Making small dietary changes can be helpful at first, while a person gets more clean time under their belt.

 Salz, MS, RD, LD, A. (2014, December ).
 Substance abuse and nutrition.
 Retrieved December 2016, from Today’s Dietitian.